How do I make my CSS scalable and maintainable? It’s a concern for every front-end developer. ITCSS has an answer.

 - Components – specific UI components.
 This is where majority of our work takes place and our UI components are often composed of Objects and Components

-- Trumps – utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class
+- Utilities – utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class

 The triangle also shows how styles represented by selectors are ordered in the resulting CSS: from generic styles to explicit ones, from low-specificity selectors to more specific ones (but still not too specific, IDs are not allowed) and from far reaching to localized ones.